 In general, keeping the property in good working order and doing regular maintenance on the plumbing, heating and electrical systems will lower your premiums.

-Since insurance companies take into account the amount of claims you have made in the past to evaluate their risks accordingly, avoid filing claims when you have other options or the issues are not serious.
+Since insurance companies take into account the number of claims you have made in the past to evaluate their risks accordingly, avoid filing claims when you have other options or the issues are not serious.